Thomas' dad has your parenting goals list

 "He loves LeBron, he loves Kyrie, Kevin Love, all of those guys.
 He loves the Cavs."

-Thomas' dad was going to take him to the game, but a recent parent-teacher conference -- and some low marks Thomas got on tests and projects -- made him rethink his decision.
+Tommy was going to take his son to the game, but a recent parent-teacher conference -- and some low marks Thomas got on tests and projects -- made him rethink his decision.

-Sunday at the Houston Rockets-Oklahoma City Thunder game, his dad held up another huge sign: "Thomas can you hear me now?
+Sunday at the Houston Rockets-Oklahoma City Thunder game, the dad held up another huge sign: "Thomas can you hear me now?
 STUDENT then ATHLETE son.
 In that order.
 Love, Dad."

 Some people criticized him, saying he was publicly shaming his son.

 "My message is not to fight back (to the people saying that). ...
-My pride would want me to but my God would want me to be still, so I will be still," Thomas' dad said.
+My pride would want me to, but my God would want me to be still, so I will be still," Thomas' dad said.
 "This had nothing to do with shame."

 Others praised his tough love: not letting his son attend the games because he hadn't worked hard enough at school.

-"I've had calls from principals, superintendents, teachers, anybody that ... has anything to do with education has come to me unanimously and said 'thank you,'" he said.
+"I've had calls from principals, superintendents, teachers, anybody that ... has anything to do with education has come to me unanimously and said, 'Thank you,'" he said.

-He was kind of surprised, he said, when some television shows and news stations canceled interviews with him when they were told he wouldn't bring his (now famous) son along, too.
+Thomas' dad was kind of surprised, he said, when some television shows and news stations canceled interviews with him when they were told he wouldn't bring his (now famous) son along, too.

 "I didn't want America to put a face with his name," his dad said.